This Handbook contains everything you need to know about this Secret Compass epic expedition to Gabon.

 Foot care.
 On this expedition your feet will often be wet with sweat or river water.
 It is ESSENTIAL that you bring foot care items to ensure your feet do not deteriorate.
 Anti-fungal cream is essential and you will be pre-treating your feet morning and night with this during the expedition.
 Anti-fungal foot powder is also important, to dry your feet off quickly in a humid environment.
 It is also wise to bring rolls of zinc oxide tape to protect your feet against blisters and a pot of Vaseline.

-The following is Secret Compass’s recommended kit list for the 2018 expedition to Gabon.
-You will be required to carry all of your own kit for this expedition along with a share of group food and cooking equipment and the medical and communications pack as well as a packraft, life vest and hammock (all supplied by Secret Compass).
+The following is Secret Compass’s recommended kit list for the this expedition to Gabon.
+You will be required to carry all of your own kit for this expedition along with a share of group food and cooking equipment and the medical and communications pack as well as a packraft, paddles, life vest and hammock (all supplied by Secret Compass).
 Due to the weight of this kit, we advise keeping personal kit to an absolute minimum – please contact Secret Compass with any questions.

 Secret Compass have arranged team members discounts with Cotswold Outdoor, Nordic Life, Outdoor Hire and Expedition Kit Hire, details of these will be sent through on booking.